How to Become a Social Worker in California

 Step 1: Earn a Bachelor’s Degree in Social Work (BSW) or a Related Field

-The first step towards becoming a social worker is to obtain a bachelor’s degree in social work (BSW) or a related field.
-A BSW provides a strong foundation in social work principles and prepares students for entry-level positions in the field.
-Alternatively, some students choose to pursue a degree in psychology, sociology, or other related disciplines before proceeding to a Master’s in Social Work (MSW) program.
+A BSW provides a strong foundation in social work principles and prepares you for entry-level positions in the field.
+Some students choose to pursue a degree in psychology, sociology, or a related discipline before entering an MSW program.
+A BSW isn’t always required for graduate admission.

 Accreditation: Picking the Right School